bbulkow/OpenPixelControlSerial/wled-config/README.md

 - **LIVE Mode ENABLED**: Device accepts Adalight/AWA/TPM2 serial LED data
 - **LIVE Mode DISABLED**: Device runs internal effects/patterns, ignores serial LED data

+### Baud Rates

+The tool distinguishes between two types of baud rates:

+1. **JSON API Baud Rate**: Always 115200 (fixed by WLED firmware)
+   - Used for configuration commands (enable/disable LIVE mode, query status)
+   - Cannot be changed

+2. **LED Data Baud Rate**: Configurable from 115200 to 2000000
+   - Used for Adalight/AWA protocol LED data transmission
+   - Can be set via this tool using `--set-baud` or interactive mode
+   - Higher rates (especially 2000000) are required for AWA protocol
+   - The device firmware must support the selected baud rate

+**Important**: Setting the baud rate to 2MB via this tool only updates the configuration file.
+For AWA protocol to work at 2MB:
+- The device firmware must support high-speed operation
+- LIVE mode must be enabled
+- The serial hardware (USB-serial adapter, cables) must handle the speed

 ### Commands Used

 The tool sends JSON commands to WLED devices: